Developing plugins

 As mentioned in the plugins intro:

-A plugin basically consist on a JavaScript Class containing some standardized methods.
-The Mocks Server core is at charge of creating the plugin instance using the provided Class and calling to each method on each specific time of the Mocks Server lifecycle.
-The constructor and the Class methods will always receive an instance of the Mocks Server core API, so it can be used to tap into, modify, or extend its internal behavior.
+methods will always receive an instance of the Mocks Server core API, so it can be used to tap into, modify, or extend its internal behavior.

 Lifecycle

 Plugins should contain four main methods, which will receive an argument containing the instance of Mocks Server core API.
-Please read the API chapter to know how to use the core API.
+Please read the API chapter to know how to use the core API

 constructor(core)

-This method is executed for registering the plugin during the Mocks Server initialization, before the configuration has been initialized.
+This method is executed for registering the plugin during the Mocks Server initialization, before the configuration

-Here you should register your own custom options using the core.config object, register your own custom Express routers using the core.server.addRouter method, add custom Variant Handlers using core.variantHandlers.register, etc.
+object, register your own custom Express routers using the core.server.addRouter

-You should never read the configuration values in the constructor, because the configuration object is not still ready in this phase.
+, because the configuration object is not still ready in this phase.
 Here you should only define your own options.

 init(core)

-This method is called when Mocks Server configuration is loaded and ready.
-Here you can already use the core.config object to read the user options, and act in consequence, and you can also access to the whole configuration object using core.config.root.
-Here you should also add your listeners to the core events, such as core.mock.onChange, etc.
+object to read the user options, and act in consequence, and you can also access to the whole configuration object using core.config.root

 start(core)